 Preferred Equity Investments

-An REC can also choose to offer them six months in which to sell the property, at which point they would then buy out the REC’s investment.
-If the sponsor has not sold the property within six months, RS can take over the management of the partnership and sell the property ourselves.
+An REC can also choose to offer them six months in which to sell the property.
+At which point they would then buy out the REC’s investment.
+If the sponsor has not sold the property within six months, the REC can take over the management of the partnership and sell the property.

-In such cases, RS would need to negotiate with the lender.
-RS have the choice of an immediate sale or, if RS wish to perform minor improvements prior to the sale, another round of capital-raising.
+In such cases, the REC would need to negotiate with the lender.
+They have the choice of an immediate sale.
+Or if the REC wishes to perform minor improvements prior to the sale, another round of capital-raising.